-SPED 469 Special Education Student Teaching for the PASP Credits: 6 Program II
+SPED 469 Special Education Student Teaching for the PASP Credits: 6 Program II found within the SMSU Student Teaching Manual.

-This is the second half of a year-long student co-teaching model for the non-conventional ABS program (ABS).
-The requirements for the ABS special education teacher candidate are in addition to the expectations found within the SMSU Student Teaching Manual.
 The year of student co-teaching is one aspect that makes this innovative approach a non-conventional ABS licensure program.
 Each University Supervisor will review the activities with the teacher candidate and classroom mentor(s) to decide what is appropriate in specific classrooms and settings.
 All special education teacher candidates are expected to self-assess their own progress throughout the experience, as well as conference with their classroom mentor(s) and university supervisor(s) to monitor professional development.
 Satisfactory clinical experiences and related assignments complete the requirement to teach students that are classified with diverse disabilities at the mild-moderate level in at least two grade bands.